Types of Trucks: A Brief Guide

 2021 Chevy Silverado driving down the road

 Are you looking for a new truck in Delano?
 There are plenty of truck sizes and classes that Delano drivers can choose from, and it can be hard to comprehend.
 For example, what is considered a light truck?
-Delano Chevrolet GMC answers these questions and more below, so you can figure out what kind of truck best suits your needs as a Bakersfield driver.
+Delano Chevrolet answers these questions and more below, so you can figure out what kind of truck best suits your needs as a Bakersfield driver.

 Light-Duty Trucks: Classes 1-2b